justin-lyon/sf-five9-subscriber/README.md

 ## Supporting Configuration

 The below Metadata Types are included in this project.
+CORs and CSP origin URLs should be confirmed with your Five9 Support Team.
+It is included in this project as an example.
+The Five9 APIs are provided by data centers that are determined at run-time.

 | Metadata Type | Description |
 | --- | --- |